BlakeDanielson/mug-matcher/README.md

 To add or update data files:

 #### For Development Environment:
-1. Place the new or updated CSV files in the source directory (e.g., `../mugshotscripts/`)
+1. Place the new or updated CSV files directly in the `data` directory in the project root
-2. Run `npm run copy-data` to copy the files to the data directory
-3. Restart the application to use the new data
+2. Restart the application to use the new data

 #### For Production Environment (Render):
-1. For most data files, follow the same process as development
-2. For the `sorted_mugshots.csv` file specifically:
-   - Update the secure URL where the file is hosted
-   - Set the `MUGSHOTS_CSV_URL` environment variable in the Render dashboard
+1. Update the CSV file in the `data` directory in the repository
+2. Commit and push the changes to the repository
-   - Redeploy the application to download the updated file
+3. Redeploy the application on Render
-   - The application will automatically download and use the updated file during the build process
+4. The application will automatically use the updated file

 ### Deploy on Vercel